h2oai/nitro/README.md

 ### Textbox - Prefix and Suffix

-A textbox can display both a prefix and a suffix at the same time.
+A textbox can show both a prefix and a suffix at the same time.

 ```py